 When a person is hit by a vehicle, even at a reasonably low speed, it can result in devastating and long-lasting injuries.
 We understand how stressful, painful and upsetting the situation can be.

-Do I have a case for an injury claim?
+Do I have a case for a Pedestrian injury compensation claim?

 All road users have a duty of care over pedestrians.
 Drivers of vehicles are held to a higher standard of care, as they are far more likely to cause an injury.